Texas Holdem poker is called the “Cadillac of Poker” because it takes strategy and skill to the highest level.

 There is a lot written about the nature of play and you can learn a lot by watching others too.

 Texas Hold ‘Em poker is arguably the best to learn if you are a beginner, unlike many other poker games where you need to be skilled at calculating odds and counting cards.

 With the understanding of the basic structure of the game, it is possible to even play some of its variants.

 The popularity and simplicity of Hold 'em's have led to the publishing of various strategy books which teach you how to master the game.

-Many of the books provide recommendations on a strategy involving playing relatively few hands and placing bets and raising often with the hands you play.
+Many of the books provide recommendations on a strategy involving playing relatively few hands.
+And placing bets and often raising with the hands you play.

-Some of the factors which have also contributed to the popularity of this game are the invention of online poker, growth in the TV ads of online card rooms, the appearance of the game on television and in film, among others.
+Some of the factors which have also contributed to the popularity of this game are the invention of online poker.
+Growth in the TV ads of online card rooms; the appearance of the game on television and in film, among others.